 All you can get out of a situation is what you’re willing to put into it, so don’t get me wrong, you can have the time of your life after you return home.
 However, I really believe that if you’re out of your comfort zone, you’ll learn so much about yourself.
 It’s harder to take a leap of faith when you’re knee deep in the familiar with family and friends around you.
 Why would you want to mess with happiness?

 Well since I’ve been in Australia I have had four?
-(I think four…) jobs that I have absolutely loved, have had my own place with My Other Half (she’s so pretty and funny and smart and reading this as I write it…) and have self-built a life for myself in this beautiful country.
+(I think four…) jobs that I have absolutely loved, have had my own place and have self-built a life for myself in this beautiful country.
 But not once have I become complacent.
 Not once have I thought to myself “there’s no point doing something different because everything is just so great”.
 And although it’s a big claim to make that if I went back home I’d get content and suddenly time would pass me by without me realising, I almost didn’t come to Australia because things were “just so great” back in the UK.
 If, with all of my motivation for travelling, I can get sucked in to life, then I’m sure the rest of the world can.
 Do something exciting.
 I want to channel Sabrina and go learn how to burn the soufflé in Paris!
-SO GO! (if that doesn’t make any sense to you, it soon will, new post coming soon…)
+SO GO!

 5. Find Yourself